Menu

 Visual Storytelling: Photography, Video, and Design

-Track: Building Good Brands & Launching Good Campaigns
+Track: Building Good Brands and Launching Good Campaigns, Block B: Content in Action, 4/15, 2:30-3:45 PM

-Instructor: Chris Tumilty
+Presenter: Chris Tumilty

 Chris Tumilty serves as Director of Communications for the Episcopal Diocese of San Diego, where they lead diocesan storytelling, digital strategy, media relations, and creative initiatives, including Courageous Love, Faith to Go, and congregational communications support.
 Chris began full-time diocesan work in 2007 with the Episcopal Diocese of Los Angeles and joined the Episcopal Diocese of San Diego in 2020.
 With more than 18 years of experience, Chris helps churches share authentic stories, engage their communities, and communicate God s work with clarity and purpose.
 His work centers on equipping congregations to tell meaningful stories that build connection, discipleship, and trust.
 Chris is passionate about creative ministry that invites people to notice where God is already at work.